 Please note that while 6 credits per term is considered full-time for graduate students at Loras, students only need to take at least 3 credits per term in order to be eligible for federal financial aid.

 What are current tuition rates for the Master of Arts in Applied Psychology?

 Visit the Graduate section of our Tuition & Fees page for detailed cost information.

 Tuition and Fees are subject to change at any time.

 Is financial aid available?

 Degree-seeking graduate students (enrolled in a master’s program) are eligible to receive $20,500 in Federal Direct Unsubsidized Loan funds for each academic year.
 Students may choose to accept all or just part of the $20,500 amount.
 To obtain a loan, students must complete the FAFSA (Free Application for Federal Student Aid) each year at: https://studentaid.gov/ and take at least 3 credits per term.
 Loras’ school code is 001873.

 The loan will disburse directly to Loras to cover the cost of the term(s).
-For financial aid purposes, Loras’ academic year runs from summer-spring (ie: summer 2022 through spring 2023).
+For financial aid purposes, the Loras academic year runs from summer-spring (ie: summer 2023 through spring 2024).
 Please be sure to complete the correct FAFSA for the term(s) you wish to receive loans.
-For example, students beginning a graduate program in summer 2022 would complete the 2023-2024 FAFSA.
+For example, students beginning a graduate program in summer 2023 would complete the 2023-2024 FAFSA.
 In addition, students beginning a graduate program in the summer term must also complete a short supplemental Summer Financial Aid Application, which is typically emailed to students in April.

 Loras College does not offer institutional scholarships or federal grants for graduate and professional education students at this time.